Who is at risk for developing gum disease?

 - Genetics – Some people are more susceptible to gum disease than others due to genetics.

-The best thing you can do if you’re worried about your risk for developing gum disease is to visit your Inman, SC dentist twice a year for dental exams and cleanings.
+In general, the best thing you can do if you’re worried about your risk for developing gum disease is to keep up with your six-month visits for dental exams and cleanings.
 During these appointments, we’ll ensure that your gums are healthy and provide treatment if we discover any problems.

 Please call us at (864) 472-9019 to schedule an appointment.